Top Reasons to Visit Croatia

 2. Value for Money

 Croatia is very cheap compared to other destinations in Europe, as it does not currently use the Euro, meaning you get great value for money on accommodation, eating out and sightseeing.
+If you want to visit the best places in the country then Croatia tours might be for you, they are very cheap compared to similar countries like Greece and you will get an experienced guide, travel in a group and see amazing places.

 The people in Croatia are lovely.
 You feel very welcome in their country, we had no uneasy feelings whilst walking around Split during the day or the night.
 Each person we dealt with was extremely accommodating and friendly – whether that was our Air BnB host, a local bus driver or a shop keeper.
 People are a huge influence as to whether you feel comfortable in a country and we certainly did here.